 Delta Sensory Gardens

 Patrick and I love to travel.
 We’ve been far and wide.
-From Bordeaux to Bangkok, Madrid to Mendoza, Venice to Varanasi … we’ve been places and have seen sights, but there is still plenty more of this wonderful world for us to explore, and where better to make tracks than on our own home soil.
-We love to travel and we love Ireland so it only makes sense to explore what’s on our doorstep, and if you read this blog often, then you know that’s exactly what we do as a couple and as a family.
+From Bordeaux to Bangkok, Madrid to Mendoza, Venice to Varanasi.
+We’ve been places and have seen the sights.
+But there is still plenty more of this wonderful world for us to explore.
+And where better to make tracks than on our own home soil.
+We love to travel and we love Ireland so it only makes sense to explore what’s on our doorstep.
+And if you read this website often, then you know that’s exactly what we do as a couple and as a family.
 One of our favourite family travel discoveries in recent years is the Delta Sensory Gardens in Carlow.

-We were given a loan of a large umbrella at reception along with a map.
-We were guided through the entrance of the gardens and advised how the gardens worked, then off we went.

-With cloudy skies above, the rain added to the lush of the greenery and it was fun finding shelter under the branches of trees and their canopy leaves.
-During the first and only big downpour we were greeted by the same staff member who checked us in, (I forget your name, sorry) she wanted to make sure we were dry and so met us with another large umbrella.
+With cloudy skies above, the rain added to the lush of the greenery.
+And it was fun finding shelter under the branches of trees and their canopy leaves.
+During the first and only big downpour we were met by the staff member who had previously checked us in.
+She wanted to make sure we were dry, and so offered us with another large umbrella.
 This thoughtfulness stayed with us, a simple kindness we appreciated.

 When the dark skies blew away to reveal bright blue skies we were greeted with glistening sculptures, sparkling roses and the multi-coloured hues of the beginning of Autumn, all rusty and earthy.